richard9106/project-1/README.md

 * Contact form is a main part on this site.
 User can contact by filling a form or send us an email directly or call if you wish.

-##  Future implementations --
+##  Future implementations

-* Create diet coach offer.
+* Create iteractive chat for problem resolve.
-* Add new site with class descriptions.
+* Add new site whit therapists schedule so you can contact them.
-* A blog site with fitness advises.
-* Login site for paid content including videos, meals ideas and recipes.
+* Login site for paid content including videos, how to do content.
---

 [Back to Table of contents](#table-of-contents)
 ___